dogweather/forkful/content/en/cpp/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?
-Starting a new project means setting up the foundation for your codebase.
-Programmers do this to kickstart the development process, guide the project's structure, and lay down the groundwork for future code.

 ## How to:
 When starting, choose your build system or IDE.
 For simplicity, we’ll use a basic text editor and g++.
 Create two files: `main.cpp` and a `Makefile`.